chrishuson/course-files/docs/ib/00-Exploration/Project-topic-form.md

 # Exploration Project—initial planning

-This form should be completed and returned by Friday November 7th
+This form should be completed and returned by Tuesday December 2nd

 1. Area of interest
 2. Topic